ColinKennedy/tree-sitter-usd/README.md

 ## Tests to write
 ### Attributes
-- simple
-- time sample
-- .connect attribute code
-- attribute namespaces
-- clips?
 - blocked (None) attributes (default or time sample)
-- custom / uniform / varying
-- declaration / definition
-- literals
- - float
- - int
- - string
-- when type is foo[], you can use []s
 - gprim syntax?
-- attribute with namespace e.g. foo:bar:fizz:buzz
-- attributes with extra metadata
-- are relationships able to be "declared but not defined"?

 - fuzz testing